The story so far

 Towards the end of that, Mike began to open up some further revelation about how we can obtain access to the realms of heaven, and why we need to do so.
 In this next ‘Kingdom Realms’ series, we will explore some of that in more detail, and to encourage you as you read to step into the realms of heaven and experience this for yourself.

 [Feb 2020: If you want to keep up to date, the most recent posts on this blog will reflect what God is currently doing among us.
-You can usually catch the audio of Mike’s latest message each Monday.
-Just visit our main website home page, scroll down and click the Mike Parsons’ latest teaching link.
+You can usually catch Mike’s latest published ‘Mystic Mentoring’ session each Monday.
+Just visit our main website home page, scroll down and click the Mystic Mentoring link.
+These sessions often deal with current events and hot topics.

 Mike’s more recent teaching can be found as part of our Engaging God subscription programme – you get a two-week free trial period and we promise it is well worth a look!]